-When biometric clocks are used, the employee has to be physically present.
+When scanning clocks are used, the employee has to be physically present.
 This eliminates buddy punching.

-More commonly used is fingerprints or hand scans.
-Fingerprint biometrics scans the surface of the finger and will often use various points on the fingerprint to identify the individual.
-Swipeclock’s fingerprint biometric clocks use a hash against the fingerprint characteristics.
-The fingerprint is then erased and only the hash is used to identify the individual.
+More commonly used is finger or hand scans.
+Finger scan biometrics scans the surface of the finger and will often use various points on the tip to identify the individual.
+Swipeclock’s finger scan biometric clocks use a hash against the unique characteristics.

 Hand geometry biometric clocks measure the size and length of the hand and fingers.
 These clocks do not scan the surface of the hand.
 Because of this, they are allowed under New York State Labor Law.

 While biometric clocks do prevent buddy punching, they do not prevent employees from clocking in and then running back out to their car for personal items.

 Geofencing and GPS time clocks track the locations of employees.
 They may only allow an employee to clock in and out when within a specific boundary.
 Or, they may simply track the employee’s location with the timestamp.
 Both tools determine whether employees were at their worksites when punching.

 Set Up Automatic Notifications and Alerts for Employees

 Another way that employers lose time to employee theft is when employees claim that they forgot to log into the time clock.
 Employees must then estimate their arrival time and this opens the employer for additional mistakes in employee time.